 To be Taught in laboratory Topics Ref.
 Hrs.
 1 Overview of Computer Graphics Covering: 3 3 Listing the computer technologies that impact on graphical communication ,demonstrating knowledge of the theory of CAD software such as: The Menu System, Toolbars (Standard, Object Properties, Draw, Modify and Dimension), Drawing Area (Background, Crosshairs, Coordinate System), Dialog boxes and windows, Shortcut menus (Button Bars), The Command Line (where applicable), The Status Bar, Different methods of zoom as used in CAD, Select and erase objects.
-2 Customization & CAD Drawing: 3 3 Consisting of set up of the drawing page and the printer including scale settings, Setting up of units and drawing limits, ISO and ANSI standards for coordinate dimensioning.
-2 2 3 Annotations, layering & other Functions Covering: 3 3 Applying dimensions to objects, applying annotations to drawings, Setting up anduse of layers, layers to create drawings, Create, edit and use customized layers, Changing line lengths through modifying existing lines (extend/lengthen), Printing documents to paper using the print command, orthographic projection techniques, Drawing sectional views of objects (simple machine parts).
-Activities to be Completed in CAD Lab A1 Orthographic Projection (1 Problem) 3 4 A2 Sectional Orthographic Projection (1 Problem) 3 4 A3 Reading of Orthographic Projections (1 Problem) 3 3 $\frac{A3}{A4}$ Isometric Views (2 Problems) 3 3 717 Activities to be completed on A3 Size Sketchbook using Conventional To reavides to be completed on 715 Size Sketchbook using Conventional To 015 A6 Projection of Solids (1 Problem) 1,4 2 A7 Sections of Solids and Development of Lateral Surfaces (2 Problems) 1,4 2 A8 Sectional Orthographic Views (1 Problem) 1,4 2 Total 29
+2 2 2 Customization & CAD Drawing: 3 3 Consisting of set up of the drawing page and the printer including scale settings, Setting up of units and drawing limits, ISO and ANSI standards 2 for coordinate dimensioning.
+3 2 3 Annotations, layering & other Functions Covering: 3 3 Applying dimensions to objects, applying annotations to drawings, Setting up anduse of layers, layers to create drawings, Create, edit and use customized layers, Changing line lengths through modifying existing lines (extend/lengthen), Printing documents to paper using the print command, orthographic projection techniques, Drawing sectional views of objects (simple machine parts).
+Activities to be Completed in CAD Lab A1 Orthographic Projection (1 Problem) 3 4 A2 Sectional Orthographic Projection (1 Problem) 3 4 A3 Reading of Orthographic Projections (1 Problem) 3 3 A4 Isometric Views (2 Problems) 3 3 Activities to be completed on A3 Size Sketchbook using Conventional To A6 Projection of Solids (1 Problem) 1,4 2 A7 Sections of Solids and Development of Lateral Surfaces (2 Problems) 1,4 2 A8 Sectional Orthographic Views (1 Problem) 1,4 2 Total 29